gitelmanmarcelo/gitelmanmarcelo/README.md

 - 👯 I’m looking to collaborate on **React**

-- 👨‍💻 All of my projects are available at [https://gitelmanmarcelo.github.io/Portfolio/](https://gitelmanmarcelo.github.io/Portfolio/)
+- 👨‍💻 Some of my projects are available at [https://gitelmanmarcelo.github.io/Portfolio/](https://gitelmanmarcelo.github.io/Portfolio/)

 - 📫 How to reach me **marcelo.gitelman@gmail.com**